Google Becomes Social Engine-Internet Marketing Interaction Tips

 I am quite upset with this new search your world junk Google has implemented.
 I don’t like it at all.
 And I hate having to make an extra click every time I do a Google search.
 That would be the click on the icon that says “hide personal results.”
 I’d be a bit happier if I could click a permanent “Hide personal results.” button.

-Brian@pizza blogt´s last [type] ..Muhammad Ali Pizza Hut Commercial With Angelo Dundee
+Brian@pizza blogt´s last blog post ..Muhammad Ali Pizza Hut Commercial With Angelo Dundee

 I’ve read an article about Google Search Plus and I think this is the proof that Google is becoming a social engine.
 I don’t know bu t reading the articles today about G+, specially about it’s hang-out (even used by Obama), what can I say?
 It’s great to have an account at G+ both for personal and business advantage.